Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Considered methods

 \section{Considered methods}

-We select four state-of-the-art GAN-based I2I translation methods and one representation learning method designed specifically for multimodal image registration.
-We subsequently combined these five methods with two monomodal registration approaches (one feature-based and one intensity-based).
+We select four state-of-the-art GAN-based I2I translation methods and one representation learning method designed specifically for the task of multimodal image registration.
+We subsequently combine these five methods with two monomodal registration approaches (one feature-based and one intensity-based).
+We compare the performance of these combinations with four selected reference registration methods, applicable directly to multimodal data.